Crypto-TII/pqc-engineering-ssec-23/README.md

 <a name="section_05"></a>
 ## 5. Source-Code Technical Documentation: Doxygen

 Our project supports automatic technical documentation generation via Doxygen.
-As supplementary material, a detailed walkthrough of the steps in this section is available in our YouTube video: [Modulo 5: How to Generate the Source Code Technical Documentation?](https://www.youtube.com/watch?v=PdysZFECqJk&list=PLFgwYy6Y-xWYCFruq66CFXXiWEWckEk6Q&index=6).
+As supplementary material, a detailed walkthrough of the steps in this section is available in our YouTube video: <a href="https://www.youtube.com/watch?v=PdysZFECqJk&list=PLFgwYy6Y-xWYCFruq66CFXXiWEWckEk6Q&index=6" target="_blank">Modulo 5: How to Generate the Source Code Technical Documentation?</a>

 To generate the Doxygen documentation, inside the `docs` folder, simply run
 ```bash